git/git/git-gui/README.md

 git checkout -b <your-branch-name> git-gui/master
 ```

-Make whatever commits you need to, push them to your fork, and then head over
+Make whatever cummits you need to, push them to your fork, and then head over
 to https://github.com/gitgitgadget/git/pulls and open a Pull Request targeting
 git-gui/master.